 which is true.
 He then says

 This does not explain Peels observations of circling pelicans.
-It does appear to relate to albatross flight but albatross do not get anywhere near to an upwind or downwind heading.
+We know that birds or gliders in a therma, gain height continuously and not by climbing and descending.
+His soaring model does appear to relate to albatross flight because of the up and down motion and he made this connection in a later letter.
+However, albatross do not get anywhere near to an upwind or downwind heading or achieve dynamic soaring by circling.
 Observers of the time did not see or understand this.
 Later he writes

 I think Rayleigh knew there was a weakness in his argument but he was not offering a definitive explanation of avian soaring.
 Rather he was just contributing to a debate and inviting the world to provide the answer.
 In a sense he was correct, that a bird cannot soar without a changing wind component.
-However, in a uniform horizontal wind, the variation of the wind that the bird is exploiting is not an intrinsic part of the wind itself, a wind gradient, but rather a consequence of the way the bird turns relative to the wind.
+However, as explained by thre Windward Turn Theory, in a uniform horizontal wind, the variation of the wind that the bird is exploiting is not an intrinsic part of the wind itself, a wind gradient, but rather a consequence of the way the bird turns relative to the wind.

 Since 1883 many different kinds of soaring have been described including thermal soaring , hill soaring and atmospheric wave soaring.
-The Rayleigh cycle has been used to explain dynamic soaring as practised by albatross and the like but it is not clear that he was trying to explain the flight of these sea birds.
+The Rayleigh cycle has been left to explain dynamic soaring as practised by albatross and the like but it is not really upto the task.
 The pity is that that the world has taken his contribution to be the answer and has not really completed the dialogue, until now.